College Factual by our College Data Analytics Team

 How Much Money Do Columbia Junior College Graduates Make?

-Yearly salaries vary depending on what you major in, but on average, bachelor's degree recipients from Columbia Junior College make around $33,398 per year during the early years of their employment.
-Unfortunately, this is 21% less that the average college graduate's salary of $42,485 per year.
-However, graduates in your major field may make more.
+The pay for some majors is higher than others, but on average, students who graduate with a bachelor's degree from Columbia Junior College make about $39,035 a year during their first few years of employment after graduation.
+This is right on par with the average college graduate's salary of $49,219 per year.
+Also, graduates in your major field may make more.

 See which majors at Columbia College make the most money.